-A built-in onboarding procedure leads the user to their ‘ah-ha’ moment, thus adding even more value to the user.
+A built-in onboarding procedure leads the user to their ‘ah-ha’ moment, thus adding even more value.

-In this, Shopify drive their growth through their design system.
+Shopify drives their growth through their design system.

-Atlassian is a company who has a design system that we truly admire.
+Atlassian is a company that has a design system that we truly admire.

-One look at the landing page and you’ll see why we’re in love with it:
+One look at the landing page and you’ll see why we’re in love with the Atlassian design system:

 It has resources for branding, marketing, colour usage – if a designer needs a logo, it’s there, as well as the way that the logo can be modified.

-As a company that has a wide array of digital products spanning different industries, this design systems ensures consistency and simplicity for designers, developers, marketers, and anyone else involved.
+As a company that has a wide array of digital products spanning different industries, this design system ensures consistency and simplicity for designers, developers, marketers, and anyone else involved.

-Of all the companies mentioned in this article, IBM are the oldest.
+Of all the companies mentioned in this article, IBM is the oldest.